anujnag/anujnag.github.io/_posts/2019-02-04-Distance-From-Means-Classifier.md

 ---
 layout: post
-title:  "Distance From Means Classifier"
+title:  "Test Note - Distance From Means Classifier"
-date:   2019-02-04
+date:   2020-08-15
 desc: "Distance From Means Classifier"
 keywords: "ML,Classifier"
 categories: [Probabilistic Machine Learning]
 tags: [ML,Classifier]
 icon: icon-html
 ---

+Main agenda of writing this note is to check if I can write basic latex equations, include proportionate images and give refernces and tags.

 Distance from Means Classifier is the most trivial and easiest to understand machine learning algorithm.